Promoting British Values at Halfway Houses Primary

 Children have the choice of challenge in lessons, participation in extra-curricular clubs and are given the freedom to make choices about how and what they learn.

 Children are encouraged to have a growth mindset towards learning and this is promoted across the school.
-Children are able to take part in enterprise activities which they help to decide and run themselves as far as possible.
+They are able to take part in and run clubs which they lead themselves as far as possible.

 Children are also given the opportunity to decide which charities they would like to raise money for and have organised successful days for charities such as MND and the British Heart Foundation.